Politics of Bhutan: Judicial branch

 Bhutan's legal system is based on codes established by Zhabdrung Ngawang Namgyal in 17th century and influenced by Anglo-Indian common law.
 Under the Constitution of 2008, the Judicial branch consists of the Supreme Court, the High Court, and twenty Dzongkhag Courts.
 For thirteen dungkhag jurisdictions in six Dzongkhags, Dungkhag Courts are the courts of first instance.
 In all jurisdictions outside dungkhags, the Dzongkhag Courts are the civil and criminal courts of first instance.
 The High Court is the first court of appeal, and the Supreme Court is the court of final appeal.
 The Supreme Court also has original jurisdiction over Constitutional questions and matters of national importance referred by the King.
-Judges of the Supreme and High courts are appointed by the King.
+Judges of the Supreme and High courts are appointed by the King, and consists of one Chief Justice and four Drangpons (Associate Justices).

 Before 2008 in the Bhutanese judicial system, the monarch was the final court of appeal (the "Supreme Court of Appeal"), and local government officials adjudicated minor crimes.
 The Royal High Court of Bhutan was the highest court in the country and had original jurisdiction over the twenty districts of the nation.
 Judicial appointments were made by the monarch, and could be recalled by him at any time.